- Introduction

 North Bay private lenders register mortgage loans secured against real estate.
 Under the Ontario Mortgage Act, they can sell off a property in default if mortgage fees are not paid and the appropriate paperwork is processed.

-Private lenders in North Bay will loan out as little as $30,000 for one year.
+Private lenders in North Bay will loan as little as $30,000 for one year.
 Riskier loans like second mortgages or those for people with no income attract higher rates.
 Private lenders generate profits through real estate investments.
 The North Bay real estate market is particularly attractive due to low operating costs and several other reasons.

 Do Private Lenders Require Collateral?

 For all mortgage lenders, real estate is required as collateral.
 Private lenders will also insist on the owner having a large amount of home equity built up.
 While private lenders are considered alternative lenders, there are some parallels with a traditional mortgage.
-However, their biggest advantage is that they approve borrowers with poor credit, income, and employment.
+However, their biggest advantage is approving borrowers with poor credit, income, and employment.
 Private lenders would like to see 35% in equity for smaller cities and towns before they approve a mortgage.
 They also require an up-to-date appraisal.

 Reasons for Needing a Private Mortgage